 Sensor Size: APS-C

-Build Quality and Weather Sealing: Sturdy, basic weather sealing
+Build Quality and Weather Sealing: Sturdy plastic, no weather sealing

 Sensor Size: APS-C

-Build Quality and Weather Sealing: Compact, lightweight, Not weather resistant
+Build Quality and Weather Sealing: Not Water Resistant

 Sensor Size: Full-frame